NickKros/PasswordGeneraterToPythonWithUi/README.md

-In this program I use a Tkinter and module secrets.
+In this program I use a Tkinter and secrets.